orangecheers-x/APTMoE_Expert_Gating_Results_Collecting/README.md

 # APTMoE Predictor

-Collecting the results of the expert gating process by hacking the `transformers` library.
+Collecting the results of the expert gating process by hacking the `transformers` library, and training the predictor gates.

-Modified files:
+Modified files in the `transformers` library:

 - `./transformers/src/transformers/models/mixtral/modeling_mixtral.py`
 - `./transformers/src/transformers/models/nllb_moe/modeling_nllb_moe.py`